starlord-31/Anime-Trend-Tracker/README.md

 ---

 This README provides all steps for setting up and running the Anime Trend Tracker project locally.
-For any additional issues, refer to the source code or contact the maintainer.